rdwdlabs/micruopp.com/README.md

 ## Dependencies

-Make sure your system has the following prior to attempting to install and run this.
+Ensure your system has the following:
 - Node.js >= 21.6.2

 ## Running locally